Sure Ryan Reynolds Is In It, But We Need To Talk About Jodie Comer In The Free Guy Trailer

 It seems Comer is playing a puppet master/Agent Q-type character and has serious combat and firearm skills.
 In the trailer, however, her character serves to defend Reynolds’ character, who can’t fight to save his life.
 Comer functions as a way to “fix” his inadequacies, acting in the manic pixie dream girl trope, albeit with rocket launchers.
 She's playing a hot, fighting “nerd/techie” — a stereotypical gamer dude fantasy.

 You can watch the trailer below.
-The film is in theaters July 3, 2020.
+The film is in theatres July 3, 2020.

 Advertisement